jfcloutier/karma_system/design_notes/wellbeing.md

 A CA can do so by claiming to all its umwelt CAs that:

-* it has no token of a given type, thus acting as a hoarder, taking half the tokens from each umwelt CA at the end of each timeframe
+* it has no token of a given type, thus acting as a hoarder, taking up to half the tokens from each umwelt CA at the end of each timeframe
 * it has as many tokens of a given type thus always declining tokens from its umwelt

 Any CA with can change its wellbeing representation toward its umwelt.
 It is an action the CA can take as part of a policy it constructs to impact a belief it holds.
 The action changes how it presents its wellbeing levels to its umwelt.